Before you can get too deep into your digital marketing campaign, you must first take the time to understand your customers and locate new ones.

 1. Pew Research Center

-The Pew Research Center offers a wealth of free research that can aid you in the understanding of your market at a higher level.
+The Pew Research Center offers a wealth of free research that can aid you in understanding your market at a higher level.

 Here, you will be able to gain access to insightful and transparent data that can be used to take your marketing research efforts to the next level.